 Target #3: The LTCO program will provide information and referrals to at least 200 callers annually.

-Analysis of results and challenges: In FFY 2018, the OLTCO provided Information and referrals to 439 individuals who contacted our office for assistance.
+Analysis of results and challenges: In FFY 2020, the LTCO provided Information and referrals to 545 individuals who contacted our office for assistance.
+This number far exceeded the targeted goal and is a significant increase from the previous year.
+During this year, we have had an increase in the number of family members, community members or other service providers contacting our office to inquire about issues concerning loved ones in long-term care facilities or inquiring about visitation restrictions.
 This number does not include individuals who called our office with a complaint that the OLTCO worked to resolve to the satisfaction of the residents.

 |B1: Core Service - Ensure the needs, interests, and opinions of Alaskan seniors are conveyed to policy makers.|

 Target #1: The LTCO will participate in advocacy on 100% of the legislative bills or state regulations being proposed that affect older Alaskans.

 Analysis of results and challenges: The State Long Term Care Ombudsman continued to work closely with the Alaska Commission on Aging, AARP-Alaska, the Alaska Mental Health Trust Authority, Office of Elder Fraud, and DHSS to identify and support bills that gave state agencies the tools they need to protect seniors from abuse, neglect, and exploitation.